BGDlab/BGDlab.github.io/research/psych_report_annotating_arcus.md

 Overall Purpose

+Annotate signed practitioner notes on Arcus as part of the psychosis project.

 * Modify the terms that do not directly indicate the patient has the symptoms of interest
 * Adding a modifier is possibly excluding that term from Harshini’s analysis